 I soaked my sesame seeds for 8 hours and then dehydrated them at the lowest setting of my oven for about 5 hours.
 I’ve been reading a bit lately on how soaking nuts, seeds and legumes is beneficial for health by removing nutritional inhibitors and toxic substances.

 After that, all I had to do was roast my seeds and turn them into a smooth a flavourful butter.
 I wouldn’t put it on toasts or eat it with a spoon, like my beloved PB, but it really adds a delicious roasted sesame taste to whatever you put it in.
-Like this pretty beet hummus.
+Like this pretty beetroot hummus.

 I don’t think I’ll ever go back to buying it pre-made anymore!
 Homemade is the real deal.